Frequently Asked Questions About Walt Disney World

-The reason you’re seeing the same prices is that a “cookie” is set on your computer when you visit through the newsletter link.
+The most likely reason you’re seeing the same prices is that a “cookie” is set on your computer when you visit through the newsletter link.
 If you go directly to the Undercover Tourist site in a different tab, or even close the current tab and open a new one, the cookie causes your screen to display the MouseSavers Newsletter rates.

-However, if you delete cookies and/or close down your browser, reboot your computer and return to the Undercover Tourist site without clicking through on the special link, you will see the regular prices for the general public, which are higher.
+However, if you close down your browser completely, or open a completely different browser, and return to the Undercover Tourist site without clicking through on the special link, you should see the regular prices for the general public, which are higher.
 If that doesn’t work, you might have to clear cookies (see the help for your browser to find out how to do this) or reboot to see the higher prices.
 You can also visit the site directly using a completely different computer, or your phone or a tablet.

 When you’re on Undercover Tourist’s private page for MouseSavers Newsletter subscribers, you will see a “Welcome MouseSavers” message in a yellow box, which should say that you are seeing Undercover Tourist’s lowest prices.
 When the general public comes to the Undercover Tourist site, the message and the special prices are not visible.

 For 3-day or longer tickets, it can seem like they’re more expensive than Disney at first glance.
 The reason is, the prices displayed on the Disney website do not include tax of 6.5%, which must be paid regardless of where you live.
 The tax is added later in the ordering process.

 Undercover Tourist prices already include tax and shipping.
-Once you add the tax, you will always find that multi-day Disney World tickets are cheaper through Undercover Tourist.
+Once you add the tax, you will always find that 3+ day Disney World tickets are cheaper through Undercover Tourist.

 It’s very rare to find lower prices than Undercover Tourist, at least on a legitimate, Disney-authorized site that sells to the general public.
 (Exception: if you are a Florida resident, active or retired military, or work for a large corporation or government agency, check this page for possible options.)